CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-2.md

 ## Background Story

 Now that you have had a chance to explore the data let's use machine learning to figure out which portion of the data is creating the underlying issues.
 For this type of data issue, we have chosen to use a classification model.
+The goal is to use Machine Learning to identify patterns in returns and predict high-risk orders.

+You will be building a classification model using Designer that includes the following:

+* Data preparation
+* Feature engineering
+* Model training
+* Model evaluation
+* Deploy prediction endpoint

 ## Technical Details

 Create the following:

+- Create Azure ML workspace
 - Create compute
 - Create a dataset
 - Create a pipeline in Designer and load data to the canvas